Everyone Can Learn English!!

 - Sometimes my teacher gives us lots of homework.

-- Our teacher isn't sick often.
+- Our teacher is not sick often.

 - My mother yell rarely.